HobbyHobbyist/Yugify/README.md

 #2 Combos and searchers aren't shown while all the cards have the same image, why?
   These all rely on the backend, so they don't work as ideally intended (or at all) without the backend.

+#3 Some cards can't be found when I search for the name, why?
+  This relies on what cards cards.json supplies, and cards.json can be and most likely is out of date! (such as it is at the time of this wiritng :3)